Automated Synthesis of Distributed Self-Stabilizing Protocols

 \begin{definition} Let $\psi$ be an \ltlr specification and $\sys = \langle \Pi_\sys, T_\sys\rangle$ be a distributed program.
 We say that $\sys$ is {\em ideal stabilizing} for $\psi$ \; iff \; $\sys,\statespace_\sys \models \psi$.

 \end{definition}

-The existence of ideal stabilizing protocols for ``classical'' specifications (that only mandate legitimate states) is an intriguing question, as one has to find a ``clever'' transition predicate and an interpretation function for every uninterpreted predicate (if included in the specification), such that the system satisfies the specification.
-Note that there is a specification for every system to which it ideally stabilizes~\cite{NT13}, and that is the specification that includes all of the system computations.
-In this paper, we do the reverse; meaning that getting a specification $\psi$, we synthesize a distributed system that ideally stabilizes to $\psi$.
+The existence of ideal stabilizing protocols for \ltlr specifications (that only mandate legitimate states) is an intriguing question, as one has to find a ``clever'' set of transitions and an interpretation function for every uninterpreted predicate (if included in the specification), such that the system satisfies the specification at all times.
+Note that there is a specification for every system to which it ideally stabilizes~\cite{NT13}, and that is the specification that includes all of the system computations ($\psi=\tru$).
+In this paper, we do the reverse; meaning that getting an \ltlr specification $\psi$, we synthesize a distributed system that ideally stabilizes to~$\psi$.